-Cambridge software improves quality of sound for hearing aid usersNovember 8th, 2012 in Other /
+Cambridge software improves quality of sound for hearing aid usersNovember 8, 2012 in Medicine & Health / Other

 A new software product developed by researchers at the University of Cambridge could greatly improve sound perception for users of hearing aids.